asreview/asreview-dory/README.md

 # ASReview Dory 🐟

-> ❣️❗ ASReview Dory is part of the upcoming ASReview LAB version 2 release ❗❣️

 ASReview Dory is an extension to the [ASReview software](https://github.com/asreview/asreview), providing new models for classification and feature extraction.
 The extension is maintained by the